-FUTURE - The North Platte NRD is continuing work on updating the Western Water Use Management Model, which is one of the most up-to-date tools the NRD has available to meet the needs of our constituents and our statutory obligations.
+FUTURE - The North Platte NRD has completed work on updating the Western Water Use Management Model, which is one of the most up-to-date tools the NRD has available to meet the needs of our constituents and our statutory obligations.
 It provides a better picture of how the ground water and surface water interact, and it gives our Board of Directors the best available information when making decisions.
 The Board has also streamlined the conservation cost-share programs to be more in line with our water-management goals.

-The District continues to partner with landowners, canal companies, and irrigation districts on recharge projects and continues to work with water users on permanent and temporary retirements.
-With retirement options becoming more difficult, the District is considering other options to help meet our IMP obligations IMP.
+The District continues to partner with landowners, canal companies, and irrigation districts on recharge projects surface water uses.
 The District has also promoted alternative water-saving methods to increase on-farm efficiencies.
-The use of telemetry units will provide our producers an up-to-date picture of their water use, and features such as soil moisture probes, rain buckets, and other water saving devices can be added to the units to help improve water efficiency.
+The use of telemetry units will provide our producers an up-to-date picture of water use, and features such as soil moisture probes, rain buckets, and other water saving devices can be added to the units to help improve water efficiency.
 Variable rate irrigation, updating pivot packages, and investment in data-gathering devices are other ways of helping producers improve their water management and save them money, as well as providing another way to meet District IMP obligations.
-These activities, along with others, will provide both immediate and long-term benefits to the river.
+These activities, along with others, will provide both immediate and long-term benefits.
 We are also taking a leadership role in educating our constituents, rural and urban, about the urgency of protecting our water resources.

 The District is continuing to seek ways to address the water issues on the North Platte River and is working with other Platte Basin NRDs to meet the obligations established in LB 962 (2004) and the Platte River Recovery and Implementation Plan.
 We are evaluating, on a continuing basis, the effectiveness of our actions in implementing the Integrated Management Plan.
-As of 2018, the NPNRD has returned nearly 27,000 acre feet of credit back to the river annually, far exceeding our original goal of 8,000 acre-feet for the first increment.
+As of 2020, the NPNRD has returned nearly 27,000-acre feet of water back to the river annually, far exceeding our original goal of 8,000 acre-feet for the first increment.
+The vast majority of which is attributable to our deficit majority use of allocation

-Updated 5/18
+Updated 12/2020